-- o TFTP Health
+- TFTP Health

-- o Tomcat Health
+- ° Tomcat Health

 - At the bottom of the dashboard, a line graph depicts the overall cluster health by percentage over time.

 Cisco: CUCM Active Calls

 The Cisco: CUCM Active Calls widget displays 12 graphs that monitor active calls, conferences, and active channels.